Last chance to save—CHRMP Certification Fee increases on 1st Jan 2025!!

 The span of control is a key concept in organisational management and refers to the number of subordinates that can effectively be managed and overseen by one manager.
 It varies in different organisations depending on the size and complexity and the specific responsibilities undertaken by the manager.

-The span of control can greatly affect a company’s efficiency and productivity as it impacts key areas like the level of supervision, decision-making and communication within the organisation.
+The span of management can greatly affect a company’s efficiency and productivity as it impacts key areas like the level of supervision, decision-making and communication within the organisation.

 A suitable span leads to increased efficiency and employee autonomy, better assignment of tasks and judicious use of the company’s resources.